 Recovery time for an MCL sprain is going to depend entirely on the grade of the sprain.
 There are typically three classes/grades of MCL sprains.
 Eloquently they are named grades 1,2, and 3.
 3 is the worst.

 If you have a grade 3 sprain you probably can’t walk.
 A grade 3 MCL sprain will leave you feeling completely unstable and very anxious when on your feet.
-Grade 3 tears are by far the most rare MCL injuries.
+Grade 3 tears are by far the rarest MCL injuries.

 If you’re reading this and seriously think you have a grade 3 tear, stop reading this and visit an orthopedic doctor who can order an MRI for you (more on doctors below).
 However, if you simply have pain at the location of injury, a lack of mobility, and a general sense of instability, you are likely somewhere on the spectrum of grade 1 or 2.